-Leica CL versus Leica TL2
+Leica CL vs TL2

-The Leica CL (Typ 7323) and the Leica TL2 are two digital cameras that were announced, respectively, in November 2017 and July 2017.
+The Leica CL (Typ 7323) and the Leica TL2 are two digital cameras that were revealed to the public, respectively, in November 2017 and July 2017.
 Both the CL and the TL2 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24.1 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24.1 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica TL2 is notably smaller (10 percent) than the Leica CL.
 Moreover, the TL2 is slightly lighter (1 percent) than the CL.
 In this context, it is worth noting that neither the CL nor the TL2 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
-Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.
+Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

-|Leica CL (⇒ rgt)||131 mm||78 mm||45 mm||403 g||220||no||2017||2,795|
+|Leica CL||131 mm||78 mm||45 mm||403 g||220||n||Nov 2017||2,795|

-|Leica TL2 (⇒ lft)||134 mm||69 mm||33 mm||399 g||250||no||2017||1,950|
+|Leica TL2||134 mm||69 mm||33 mm||399 g||250||n||Jul 2017||1,950|

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.